sisIFU/Speed_Reading/README.md

 *What differentiates fast and slow readers is not how they read, he points out, but their overall language skills and vocabularies.*

 In conclusion, speed reading is worthwhile when you need to read something unimportant or want to get the gist of something.
 You will sacrfice your comprehension for the speed.
 In a word, *you can not be a fast reading comprehension machine*.
 But is there any way to improve your reading speed?
-The answer is **to read faster, you should read more.** Check this article and get a detailed looked at the answer:[Faster Pussycat!
+The answer is **to read faster, you should read more.** Check this article and get a detailed looked at the answer: [Faster Pussycat!
 Read!
 Read!](http://www.slate.com/articles/briefing/articles/2000/02/faster_pussycat_read_read.html).

 *The real worry is that if people wind up reading in a less rewarding fashion, they'll get fewer rewards from reading — and then books will become less an object of passionate love and more of a momentary distraction, after all.*